mysociety/alaveteli/docs/glossary.md

     <a name="po"><code>.po</code> file</a> (and <code>.pot</code> file)
   </dt>
   <dd>
-    These are the files needed by the gettext mechanism Alaveteli uses for localisation.
+    These are the files needed by the <code>gettext</code> mechanism Alaveteli uses for localisation.
 A <code>.pot</code> file is effectively a list of all the strings in the application that need translating.
-Each <code>.po</code>
+Each
-    file contains the mapping between those strings, used as keys, and their translations for one particular language.
-The key is called the
+    <code>.po</code> file contains the mapping between those strings, used as
-    <em>msgid</em>, and its corresponding translation is the <em>msgstr</em>.
+    keys, and their translations for one particular language.
+The key is called the <em>msgid</em>, and its corresponding translation is the
+    <em>msgstr</em>.
     <div class="more-info">
       <p>More information:</p>
       <ul>